Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Osteoclasts

-Answer is B: Red blood cells have no nucleus, while osteoclasts and skeletal muscle cells are multinucleate.
+Answer is B: Red blood cells have no nucleus, while osteoclasts and skeletal muscle cells are multinucleate. - What is the function of the cell plasma membrane?

 A. It maintains an intracellular environment that is hypotonic compared to the extracellular fluid.